miko53/ring/README.md

 ### command push

 In a similar way that for tag, this command push all commit of declared branchs.

-## installation

-build the gem
- - `gem build ring.gemspec`

-and install it
- - `sudo gem install ring-0.0.1.gem`

-otherwise if you don't want it, you can source the bin directory to try. `export PATH=<bin folder>:$PATH`

 ## list of commands